-The Management Engagement Committee reviews annually the performance of the AIFM and the Portfolio Manager.
-The Committee considers the quality, cost and remuneration method of the service provided by the AIFM and the Portfolio Manager against their contractual obligations and the Board receives monthly reports on compliance with the investment restrictions which it has set.
-The Board also considers the performance analysis provided by the AIFM and Portfolio Manager.

-The Management Engagement Committee is also responsible for the regular review of the terms of the AIFM Agreement and the Portfolio Management Agreement.
-The Committee last met in October 2016, at which time it was agreed to amend both the AIFM and Portfolio Management Agreements.
-Details of the fee amendments can be found on pages 18 and 19.
+The Management Engagement Committee has reviewed annually the performance of the AIFM and the Portfolio Manager.
+The Committee has considered the quality, cost and remuneration method of the service provided by the AIFM and the Portfolio Manager against their contractual obligations.
+The Management Engagement Committee was also responsible for the regular review of the terms of the AIFM Agreement and the Portfolio Management Agreement.
+The Committee last met in September 2017.